aaronthebald/aaronthebald/README.md

 ### Hello there 👋
 My name is Aaron Wilson.
 I am a self-taught iOS Developer.
 I love building apps and solving problems!
 I have experience contributing to open-source projects, working as a contractor for the SaaS company [TrackHero](https://trackhero.com), and building personal projects.
+I am looking for a full-time position and would love to talk to you about joining your team!
+My [LinkedIn](https://www.linkedin.com/in/aaronwilsondev/), [My Resume](https://github.com/aaronthebald/aaronthebald/files/13814526/AaronWilsoniOSResume.pdf).

 ## Professional and Open Source
 My work at TrackHero has included taking the lead in building out the fleet management feature of the app.
 Views were built with SwiftUI and network requests were handled with Combine.